Quick Guide to Sworn Translations

 What is a certified translation?

 Certified translation is often confused with sworn translation, but you should be careful as they are two completely different types of translation.
 With a certified translation, you can simply attest the accuracy to the source text.
-It is a translation issued by an official translator, accompanied by a declaration on headed paper certifying that the translation is faithful and conforms to the original source text.
+It is a translation issued by a court-appointed translator, accompanied by a declaration on headed paper certifying that the translation is faithful and conforms to the original source text.

 Some countries do not require sworn translations to consider a translation valid for all purposes and with legal and official value.
 Thus, they require a certified translation or a notarized translation.